raspberrypilearning/dancing-unicorn-rainbow/en/step_6.md

 ![Breadboard Cross-Section](images/breadboardxsection.png)

 To ground the whole rainbow with one jumper wire:

+--- task ---
-+ Connect the jumper wire attached to **GND** to a breadboard **rail**
+Connect the jumper wire attached to **GND** to a breadboard **rail**
+--- /task ---

+--- task ---
-+ Make sure resistors connect to the same rail as the **GND** jumper wire and to the same **bar** as the LED they belong to:
+Make sure resistors connect to the same rail as the **GND** jumper wire and to the same **bar** as the LED they belong to:
+--- /task ---

 ![Adding LEDs](images/twoleds.png)

 ### Complete the rainbow

+--- task ---
-+ Add the rest of your LEDs, jumper wires, and resistors to the breadboard in a colour arrangement of your choice.
+Add the rest of your LEDs, jumper wires, and resistors to the breadboard in a colour arrangement of your choice.
 Make sure to leave room for a button at the end.
+--- /task ---

 If you are using many different colours, it might help to match the colour of the jumper wires to your LEDs.